Viet Cong: Origins

-Led by Ngô Đình Diệm, South Vietnam refused to sign the Geneva Accord.
+The State of Vietnam opposed the partition of Vietnam and refused to sign the Geneva Accords.
 Arguing that a free election was impossible under the conditions that existed in communist-held territory, Diệm announced in July 1955 that the scheduled election on reunification would not be held.
 After subduing the Bình Xuyên organized crime gang in the Battle for Saigon in 1955, and the Hòa Hảo and other militant religious sects in early 1956, Diệm turned his attention to the VC.
 Within a few months, the Viet Cong had been driven into remote swamps.
 The success of this campaign inspired U.S. President Dwight Eisenhower to dub Diệm the "miracle man" when he visited the U.S. in May 1957.
 France withdrew its last soldiers from Vietnam in April 1956.

 In March 1956, southern communist leader Lê Duẩn presented a plan to revive the insurgency entitled "The Road to the South" to the other members of the Politburo in Hanoi.
 He argued adamantly that war with the United States was necessary to achieve unification.
 But as China and the Soviets both opposed confrontation at this time, Lê Duẩn's plan was rejected and communists in the South were ordered to limit themselves to economic struggle.
 Leadership divided into a "North first", or pro-Beijing, faction led by Trường Chinh, and a "South first" faction led by Lê Duẩn.

 As the Sino-Soviet split widened in the following months, Hanoi began to play the two communist giants off against each other.
 The North Vietnamese leadership approved tentative measures to revive the southern insurgency in December 1956.
 Lê Duẩn's blueprint for revolution in the South was approved in principle, but implementation was conditional on winning international support and on modernizing the army, which was expected to take at least until 1959.
 President Ho Chi Minh stressed that violence was still a last resort.
 Nguyễn Hữu Xuyên was assigned military command in the South, replacing Lê Duẩn, who was appointed North Vietnam's acting party boss.
 This represented a loss of power for Hồ, who preferred the more moderate Võ Nguyên Giáp, who was defense minister.